ethereum/devp2p/caps/eth.md

 This is the response to GetPooledTransactions, returning the requested transactions from the local pool.
 The items in the list are transactions in the format described in the main Ethereum specification.

+For blob transactions (type 3), the blob data is elided from the response: the blob field of the transaction is set to the RLP nil literal.

 The transactions must be in same order as in the request, but it is OK to skip transactions which are not available.
 This way, if the response size limit is reached,